biocatchltd/Heksher/docs/api.rst

 Responds with a 204 response.

-POST /api/v1/rules/search
+GET /api/v1/rules/search
 ***************************

 Find a rule by its setting and feature_values.

-Request:
+Query parameters:

 * **setting**: The name of the setting the rule to applies to.
-* **feature_values**: A dictionary of the values of the context features that the rule should apply to.
+* **feature_values**: A comma-seperated list of colon-seperated pairs context features and their values that the rule should apply to.
+Example: ``../api/v1/rules/search?setting=foo&feature_values=bar:a,baz:b``

 If a rule does not exists to that setting and feature_values, returns a 404 response.